 Different age groups have different developmental needs.
-All our play equipment falls into three age ranges – 6 to 23 months, 2-5 years, 2-12 years, or 5-12 years.
+All our play equipment falls into four age ranges – 6 to 23 months, 2-5 years, 2-12 years, or 5-12 years.

 When you consider this number, you should have a decent idea of the number of children per age group.
 Keep in mind the capacity of your playground will include all pieces – structure, swings, and independent play items.